sunny/route_localize/README.md

 ### Localize the `:id` parameter in your switcher

-If your `:id` param is different depending on the language, you can override it by creating a `localize_param` method.
+If your `:id` param is different depending on the language, you can override it by creating a `localize_param` method that takes the locale as a parameter.

 This is usefull in case you would like your language switcher on `http://en.example.org/products/keyboard` to switch to `http://fr.example.org/produits/clavier`, where `keyboard` and `clavier` are your `:id` parameters.

-The `localize_param` needs to exist in your views and takes the locale as a parameter.

 For example if your controller did this: